edgebips/mulmat/README.md

       "Contract Type": "Option"
     }

-It also supports TOS-style expirations with the decade, e.g.:

-    $ mulmat-lookup LOX1

-(Most relevant because it's really that platform which is not providing us with this information in the first place other than it being rendered in the UI.)
+It also supports TOS-style expirations with the decade, e.g., `LOX21` and a leading slash, e.g. `/R3EX1`.
+(This is relevant because it's really that particular platform which is not providing us with this information in the first place other than it being rendered in the UI which uses decades in the contract names.)

 ## License